-Design approach.
 Various general techniques are known in other domains for re-entering the same data efficiently.
 Examples include history lists, copying and pasting, predictions based on previous entries, data propagation, and others.

-Timelapse example.
 Timelapse includes several techniques for easing the task of entering repetitive data across multiple images.

-- a.
-Text prediction in a single data field.
+- 1. Text prediction in a single data field.
 As already discussed, Notes include auto-completion capabilities.
-They maintain a history of previously-typed text entries, and use those to predict the rest of the text as the analyst types. - b.
+They maintain a history of previously typed text entries and use those to predict the rest of the text as the analyst types. - 2.
 Propagating data across a single data field.
 Every data field includes a pop-up menu that allows the analyst to propagate data across a sequence of images (Figure 14).
-Propagate from the last non-empty value to here uses backfilling.
-That is, it will copy the last non-empty value entered by the analyst in a data field (e.g., several images back in the sequence) to every intervening image up to the current image.
-For example, the analyst may enter an image's

-Weather as 'Sunny', then navigate forward through the images until the weather changes, and then backfill the intervening empty fields with that value.
+Propagate from the last nonempty value to here uses back-filling.
+That is, it will copy the last nonempty value entered by the analyst in a data field (e.g., several images back in the sequence) to every intervening image up to the current image.
+For example, the analyst may enter an image's weather as "Sunny," then navigate forward through the images until the weather changes, and then backfill the intervening empty fields with that value.
 Copy forward to end is somewhat similar, except it forward-fills the current value to all remaining images in the sequence.
 It can be re-applied at any time where it over-writes existing values.
 For example, an analyst may Copy forward Cloudy (as in Figure 14), then move through the sequence until the next non-Cloudy day is noted, enter the new value, and then Copy that forward as well.
 Copy to all copies the current value to all images.
-For example, the analyst may just enter their name once in the 'Analyst' field and copy that to all images.
+For example, the analyst may just enter their name once in the "Analyst" field and copy that to all images.